Hooding Ceremonies for 2022-2023 Ph.D. Graduates

 The hooding faculty will stand at the top of the steps and the graduate will stand on the next step.
 There will be a piece of tape on the steps to mark where they should stand.

-Once a graduate has received their hood, Dean McClain will greet them with a congratulatory fist bump.
+Once a graduate has received their hood, Dean Barbour will greet them with a congratulatory fist bump.

 4. Graduates should then return to their seats.
 Faculty who have finished hooding all their graduates should sit in the North Transept pews (on the opposite side of where they sat at the start of the ceremony).

 The hooding ceremonies will be livestreamed for family, friends, and faculty who cannot attend in person.
-The live stream links are available below:
+The livestream links will be posted closer to the event date.

 10:00 am Ceremony (Humanities and Social Sciences)